A Ladder of Causal Distances: Basic Properties of Causal Distances

 When $\OD(\mathfrak{C}_1, \mathfrak{C}_2) \neq 0$ the equivalence does not hold. \end{restatable} From \Thmref{th:id_sid}, we know that $\ID$ being $0$ guarantees that $\SID$ is $0$.
 But $\SID$ being $0$ only ensures that $\ID$ is $0$ in the specific case where $\OD$ is also $0$.

-\subsection{Hidden variables}
+\subsection{Hidden Variables}

 Until now, we considered the comparison of two Markovian causal models, i.e., with no hidden confounders.
-We might wonder what happens in the non-Markovian case, where one or both models have hidden confounders.
+We may ask what happens in the non-Markovian case, where one or both models have hidden confounders.

-If both models have hidden confounders that can be intervened on, we cannot bound the expected difference between two models, as the outcome of intervening on the hidden confounder can be made arbitrarily large as shown by \Figref{fig:hidden}.
+If both models have hidden confounders that can be intervened on, we cannot bound the expected difference between two models, as the outcome of intervening on the hidden confounder can be made arbitrarily large, as shown by \Figref{fig:hidden}.

 However, this constitutes a fairly peculiar scenario.
-Indeed, it is expected that comparing ``incomplete" models can only give partial information.\footnote{It is similar to trying to establish a distance between vectors where one dimension remains hidden.} In practice, if we wish to compare two causal models either (i) one is fully known (e.g., the gold standard model to which we compare a model inferred by a causal discovery technique with variables unobservable during training) or (ii) the hidden variables cannot be intervened on.
+Indeed, it is expected that comparing ``incomplete'' models can only give partial information.
+It is similar to trying to establish a distance between vectors where one dimension remains hidden.
+In practice, if we wish to compare two causal models either (i) one is fully known (e.g., the gold standard model to which we compare a model inferred by a causal discovery technique with variables unobservable during training) or (ii) the hidden variables cannot be intervened on.
 In this latter case, $\OD$ and $\ID$ computed on the observed subset preserve their interpretation.